-1.6 Permitted Signs: Free-Standing Signs
+1.7 Permitted Signs: Free-Standing Signs (Fort Campbell Boulevard and Tiny Town Road Districts)

-1.6.1 Only one free-standing sign per parcel or platted lot shall be permitted, unless the parcel is a corner lot in which case two (2) shall be allowed.

-1.6.2 Free-standing signs shall be supported on a solid base such as a pylon or two column sign designed to complement the architecture of the building or complex to which it pertains.

-1.6.3 A landscaped base or architecturally detailed plinth is required.

-1.6.4 The height limit for a free-standing sign shall be twenty (20) feet measured from average grade of parcel.

-1.6.5 Maximum sign area shall be fifty (50) square feet.
-For buildings with four or more tenants, City staff and the Design Review Board may allow a maximum of one hundred (100) square feet.

-1.6.6 Letter height shall not exceed twelve (12) inches.
+- 1.7.1 Only one free-standing sign per parcel or platted lot shall be permitted, unless the parcel is a corner lot in which case two (2) shall be allowed. - 1.7.2 Free-standing signs shall be supported on a solid base such as a pylon or two column sign designed to complement the architecture of the building or complex to which it pertains. - 1.7.3 A landscaped base or architecturally detailed plinth is required. - 1.7.4 The height limit for a free-standing sign shall be thirty (30) feet measured from average grade of parcel. - 1.7.5 Maximum sign area shall be one hundred (100) square feet.
+For buildings with four or more tenants, City staff and the Design Review Board may allow a maximum of one hundred (100) square feet. - 1.7.6 Letter height shall not exceed twelve (12) inches. - 1.7.7 The C-4 Highway Interchange sign exemptions found in Section 8.5.3 shall be permitted within the design district. - 1.7.8 Any building with multiple tenants must utilize a Development Directory Sign.
+One Development Directory Sign shall be allowed per property road frontage.
+No additional signage for tenants in the multiple tenant building is permitted on site.
+If another building or tenant on the property exists outside a multiple tenant building they are permitted one on-premise low-profile sign

-1.7 Permitted Signs: Monument Signs
+1.8 Permitted Signs: Monument Signs

-1.7.1 Monument signs shall not exceed thirty (30) square feet in area, excluding the support structure, and may not be more than three and one half (3 $\frac{1}{2}$ ) in height within fifteen (15) feet of a driveway or street or five (5) feet in height otherwise.
+1.8.1 Monument signs shall not exceed thirty (30) square feet in area, excluding the support structure, and may not be more than three and one half (3 1⁄2) in height within fifteen (15) feet of a driveway or street or five (5) feet in height otherwise.

-1.8 Permitted Signs: Wall Signs
+1.9 Permitted Signs: Wall Signs

-1.8.1 All signage affixed to buildings shall conform to Section 8.8 of this Ordinance, relative to signs in the Central Business District, except for properties with building front setbacks one hundred (100) feet or greater.
+- 1.9.1 All signage affixed to buildings shall conform to Section 8.8 of this Ordinance, relative to signs in the Central Business District, except for properties with building front setbacks one hundred (100) feet or greater.
 For such properties, wall sign size shall not exceed eighty (80) percent of the width of the front façade and letter height shall not exceed thirty-six (36) inches.
-Exceptions may be granted by the Design Review Board based on building elevation, proportions and design.

-1.8.2 Wall signs shall not extend above an eave line or parapet.
+Exceptions may be granted by the Design Review Board based on building elevation, proportions and design. - 1.9.2 Wall signs shall not extend above an eave line or parapet.

-1.9 Permitted Signs: Window Signs
+1.10 Permitted Signs: Window Signs

-1.9.1 Window signs shall not cover more than fifteen (15) percent of the window area with letters not to exceed ten (10) inches in height.
+1.10.1 Window signs shall not cover more than fifteen (15) percent of the window area with letters not to exceed ten (10) inches in height.

-2.1 Flags and Flagpoles
+1.11 Flags and Flagpoles